Hardware Connections

 If you cannot enumerate the network depth camera or need to modify the IP address of the camera, please refer to Application example: Setting the IP address of the network depth camera.

-Connecting to external trigger signals
+Connect to external trigger signals

 This section mainly introduces how to connect an external trigger signal to the camera from the aspects of trigger principle, requirements of the trigger signal and connection references.

-Trigger principle
+Trigger Principle

 The camera trigger interface uses optocouplers for electrical safety isolation.
 The internal schematic diagram for hardware trigger is shown below.
 The camera already has integrated current-limiting resistors, so there is no need to connect external current-limiting resistors when using it.